1. Collection of Information.

 Information is used to enable us to provide the Claims Services.
 We may on occasion, following instructions from you, refer your case to other claims management companies, financial advisers or solicitors if we believe it is likely to be in your best interest to receive advice from such third parties.

-We have a legitimate interest in keeping you updated about any further services offered by us which may be of interest to you both during and after the conclusion of your contract with us, including communication of any developments that may have an impact on your original service (e.g. a change in the law that will make additional services available to you).
+We have a legitimate interest in keeping you updated about any further claims services offered by us which may be of interest to you both during and after the conclusion of your contract with us, including communication of any developments that may have an impact on your original service (e.g. a change in the law that will make additional services available to you).
 We will use the details you have provided to contact you by telephone, email and post.
-If you do not wish for us to contact you in this manner, or by a specific method, you will be able to unsubscribe at any time to one or all contact methods and this option will be easy for you to complete.
+If you do not wish for us to contact you in this manner, or by a specific method, you will be able to unsubscribe at any time to one or all contact methods or you can email us at email@example.com

-We may use the services of third parties where there is a legitimate interest or if it is necessary for the performance of our Services.
-These include printing, postage and scanning fulfillment services, data cleansing and tracing companies.
+We may use the ancillary services of third parties where there is a legitimate interest or if it is necessary for the performance of our contract with you.
+These include printing, postage and scanning fulfilment services, data cleansing and tracing companies.

-In the event of non-payment of our fees in accordance with our Terms of Engagement, we may engage the services of tracing, debt collection agents, Solicitors and debt enforcement companies and notify credit referencing agencies accordingly.
+In the event of non-payment of our fees in accordance with our Terms and Conditions, we may engage the services of tracing, debt collection agents, Solicitors and debt enforcement companies and notify credit reference agencies accordingly.

-We may need to share your personal data with regulators including Claims Management Regulator, Financial Conduct Authority, Information Commissioners Office, and Financial and Legal Ombudsman.
+We may need to share your personal data with regulators including the Financial Conduct Authority, Information Commissioners Office, and the Financial Ombudsman service where they request it.

-We use professional legal, consultancy and accountancy services to help us fulfill our legal obligations.
+We use professional legal, consultancy and accountancy services to help us fulfil our legal obligations.

-By providing your mobile or email on our letter of authority or letter of engagement or to our customer service agents you will be indicating that these are your preferred media for being kept informed on the progress of your enquiry, investigation or claim.
-Therefore as it is necessary to keep you informed about your case, we will contact you via SMS or email.
+By providing your mobile or email on our letter of authority and Terms and Conditions to our customer service agents you will be indicating that these are your preferred media for being kept informed on the progress of your enquiry, investigation or claim.
+Therefore, as it is necessary to keep you informed about your case, we will contact you via SMS or email.